playfulprogramming/playfulprogramming/CONTRIBUTING.code.md

 Remember: There are no silly questions!
 We were all beginners once, and we're here to help each other learn and grow.

-## Thank You!
+## Thank You

+Thank you for taking the time to contribute!
 Every contribution helps make our community better.
-Thank you for taking the time to contribute!

 If you have suggestions for improving this guide, feel free to open a PR for that too.

 Happy coding! 🎉